-A Chronological Guide to the History of Weymouth, Massachusetts (based on one compiled by the South Shore Historical Society, Inc. and amended by Dr. Christopher Hannan, 2012 and Regina Potter, 2016)
+A Chronological Guide to the History of Weymouth, Massachusetts (based on one compiled by the South Shore Historical Society, Inc. and amended by Dr. Christopher Hannan in 2012, and Regina Potter in 2021)

 1639: An attempt to establish a Baptist Church in Weymouth was made as early as this year but the promoters met with fines and banishment at the hands of the Puritan Standing Order and gave up their purpose.